Math ClubMath Club

 v1 · padrão canônico

-Lesson 120 — Final Workshop
+Lesson 120 — Final program workshop

 M={Calculus, Linear Algebra, Probability, Modeling}\mathcal{M} = \{\text{Calculus},\; \text{Linear Algebra},\; \text{Probability},\; \text{Modeling}\}